top of page

 Best to start early, but...
 FarEarth can be implemented during any phase of your satellite mission.

 Starting with FarEarth before launch means we can check data formats, prepare Level 0 processors, and do an initial calibration even before you are in space!
 This will shorten your satellite commissioning time.
-Which means you will be ready for production much earlier.
+You will be ready for production much earlier.

 FarEarth enables you to process your raw imagery automatically, reliably, and consistently for bulk production delivery to users.